rwright97/rwright97.github.io/ELK_Stack_&_Elastic_Defender_EDR.md

 ## Lab Goals
 - Deploy a comprehensive SIEM solution for endpoints on my homelab network.
 - Be able to methodically plan and execute an attack scenario.
-(HTML Smuggling using
+(HTML Smuggling)
+- Utilize endpoint and attack data inside of Elasticsearch to create custom query rules to report or block actions from occuring.

+## Technical Overview
+I am utiliizing Docker Compose today for running my entire ELK stack, and fleet-server.
+Here is